A LIST OF KNOWN MUSIC ROLLS

 Matthew O. Caulfield

-The style 180 band organ was introduced by Wurlitzer in 1922.
-It was not a commercial success, and very few were produced.
-Ron Bopp's The American Carousel Organ says that only five were made between 1922 and 1930.
-Thus there was a only a small market for 180 rolls, making them expensive for both Wurlitzer and its customers.
-It appears that only 8 tunes were included on each roll, yet the 180 roll sold in 1933 for $50 compared to $35 for a 165 roll, $17.50 for a 150 roll, and $15 for a 125 roll.
+It appears that only 8 tunes were included on each roll, yet the Style 180 roll sold in 1933 for $50, compared to $35 for a Style 165 roll, $17.50 for a Style 150 roll, and $15 for a Style 125 roll.

 Some of the surviving rolls are imperfect, having lost their first tune or tunes, together with tune titles and roll numbering.
 In cases where the roll number is not known, an approximate number is given based on the dates of the tunes on the roll and the assumption that Wurlitzer began the roll series in 1922 with roll 15001.
-From factory records it is known that numbering did reach 15082 before 180 roll production ceased.
+From factory records it is known that numbering did reach 15082 before Style 180 roll production ceased.

 ROLL NUMBER 150-- (ca. 15010)